ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 By doing Task 2 A&B, you are eligible for grade 2 from this lab.
 Completion of C part increases grade to 3.

-Difficulty on tasks is expected to be exponentially raising as you go forward with them.
-Without understanding of previous task, next one could be very ambiguous.
+Difficulty on tasks is expected to be exponentially rising as you go forward with them.
+Without understanding the previous task, the next one could be very ambiguous.

 *Return completed tasks to your private GitHub repository!
-There will be answer template.*
+There will be an answer template.*

 </details>